AuReMe/metage2metabo/docs/install.rst

     [ncbi]\nData=/usr/bin/data

-So in a cluster you need to create this file in your home.
+*Dealing with Pathway Tools ptools local folder*.

-To have an external ptools-local folder (mandatory when using the image on cluster), we have implemented an ugly hack.
-The idea is that it creates the ptools-local in a local folder then it moves it inside the Singularity image.
+You might need an external ptools-local folder when working on a cluster.
+A solution is to create the ptools-local in a local folder then move it inside the Singularity image.
-So you have to move it outside the Singularity image after it has been built.
+Eventually, you have to move it outside the Singularity image after it has been built.

 First, enter the Singularity image: